 So why is sodium important?
 You might associate sodium with heart disease and high blood pressure, but serves a very important function in keeping our bodies healthy.
 Firstly, it helps maintain fluid balance in our cells.
 It assists with the transmission of nerve impulses throughout the body, and also helps muscles contract and relax.

-Last week we were exhibiting up at the Manchester Tri and Bike show and I got talking to the guys at Precision Hydration.
 I’ve spent more than a little time trawling blogs and chasing easy victories, from bitter cherries to ketosis, so it’s fair to say any input that might give me even a tiny edge in training or on race day was more than welcome.
-When they mentioned they were offering instant sweat test I jumped at the opportunity.
+When the guys at Precision Hydration mentioned their instant sweat test I was keen to give it a try and before you ask, I did pay for my own test.

-Jonny from Precision Hydration lead me away to their booth and prepped me for the sweat test.
-After applying a mysterious chemical called ‘Pilocarpine’ to my arm, Jonny hooked me up to a machine originally developed to help people who suffer from cystic fibrosis.
+After applying a mysterious chemical called ‘Pilocarpine’ to my arm, Jonny from Precision Hydration, hooked me up to a machine originally developed to help people who suffer from cystic fibrosis.
 The chemical works in tandem with a series of little electric shocks from a strap on my arm to stimulate my skin, and cause it to begin sweating.

 The Precision Hydration sales pitch claims that the key to success is proper hydration, and when chasing the right balance of fluids and minerals, it’s not how much you sweat that matters, but its composition.

-I’m the first to admit that I’m among the sweatier people I know, much to the delight of my colleagues when I run into the office.
-My sweat was analysed, and a few minutes later I had my results.
+As I’ve mentioned already, I’m among the sweatier people I know, much to the delight of my colleagues when I return from a lunchtime run.
+My sweat was analysed by Precision Hydration in just a few minutes and the results were also delivered a few minutes after that.
 Depending on how you fare, Precision Hydration recommend one of their range of proprietary drink tablets to provide optimum hydration before, during, and after exercise.